ChainAgnostic/CAIPs/CAIPs/caip-275.md

 As this authentication flow calls for the `injected` extension, without specifying which one, it should use the default wallet provider at the browser.
 For EVM chains, this would be `window.ethereum`.
+Having `connection` set to `extension`, the `URI` field is by default `injected`, so some users might want to skip this field and save some bytes.

-However, this configuration is not recommended as having multiple wallets in the browser generates a race condition, and can result in false positives where there is a wallet extension, but it does not have the account linked to the domain.
+However, this configuration is not recommended as having multiple wallets in the browser generates a race condition, and can result in false positives where the wallet used does not have the account linked to the domain.
-We recommend using [EIP-6963][] by specifying a wallet rnds in the URI field if possible, to avoid this issue.
+We recommend using [EIP-6963][] by specifying a wallet rnds in the `URI` field if possible, to avoid this issue.

-#### Wallet connect to any wallet, letting the user decide
+### Wallet connect to any wallet, letting the user decide upon connection

 ```json
 {